-- An easy power receptacle (pressfit type) connector is added to the RRU power cable on the RRU side.
-For details, see 12.1 Adding a Tool-Less Female Connector (Pressfit Type) to the RRU Power Cable on the RRU Side. - Add a connector or OT terminals to the RRU power cable on the power device side.
-For details, see the DBS3900 Installation Guide.
+A tool-less female connector (pressfit type) is added to the RRU power cable on the RRU side.
+For details, see 12.1 Adding a Tool-Less Female Connector (Pressfit Type) to the RRU Power Cable on the RRU Side.

+• A connector or OT terminals are added to the RRU power cable on the power device side.
+For details, see DBS3900 Installation Guide.